-If you’re interested in exploring new opportunities to transform waste materials into new products or to secure recycled material streams and reduce use of virgin feedstock, request an invitation to create an account here!
+If you’re a business or advocate, interested in exploring new opportunities to transform waste materials into new products or to secure recycled material streams and reduce use of virgin feedstock, request an invitation to create an account here!

 Over the course of this development period, the Committee determined that pursuing a partnership with the United States Business Council for Sustainable Development would accelerate our progress towards a highly functional and scalable online marketplace, which would anchor an ecosystem to include wrap-around advisory services and offline materials-exchange facilitation.

-Seattle Good Business Network is excited to launch the WA Circular Innovators Network – an online convening platform for innovators, entrepreneurs, and businesses with Circular Economy principles at the forefront of their work.
+Seattle Good Business Network is excited to launch the WA Circular Innovators Network – an online convening platform for innovators, entrepreneurs, and businesses with Circular Economy principles (zero waste, environmental justice, waste prevention, etc.) at the forefront of their work.

-This platform will allow you to connect with each other and to resources to support your goals around waste prevention (e.g., reuse, upcycling, repair, etc.), and provide you with access to opportunities, tools, and tactics such as circular product design, access to capital, and more.
+This platform will allow you to connect with industry stakeholders, practitioners, and relevant resources and opportunities to support your goals around waste prevention (e.g., reuse, upcycling, repair, etc.).

-Our Circular Innovation Challenge participants, mentors, and others interested in circular innovation need a place to share opportunities, bounce ideas, and problem solve.
-This space will help facilitate interagency collaboration, resource sharing, and more.
+This community was build out of our Circular Innovation Challenge participants, mentors, and others interested in circular innovation need a place to share opportunities, bounce ideas, and problem solve.
+This space will continue to grow with our 2022 PreCycle Innovation Challenge and continue to help facilitate interagency collaboration, resource sharing, and more.

 This online communications platform is modeled after several successful, collaborative Seattle Good Business Network communities where we connect over 1,000 businesses to each other to solve problems, share infrastructure, etc., and to business, workforce, and sustainability development resources and opportunities.

 Know of other individuals or businesses who would add to or benefit from being in this community?
-Request to join by emailing gro.doogelttaes@ralucric!
+Request to join by emailing gro.doogelttaes@enimmsaj!